MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-05-02-Google-Play-64-bit-requirement.md

 The 64-bit libraries for Android will use a different encryption library for performing the encryption compared to the existing libraries that offered only 32-bit support.
 As a result of this, any existing JSONStore Collections on the device will not be accessible when your app is built in 64-bit mode.
 The existing collection will have to be destroyed and a new one created.

-If data retention is essential to the app, then upgrading the app with the iFix version *8.0.0.0-MFPF-IF201905070819* in 32-bit mode will perform an in-place migration to use the new encryption library.
+If data retention is essential to the app, then upgrading the app with the iFix version *8.0.0.0-MFPF-IF201905070819* (*7.1.0.0-MFPF-IF201905221643* for MobileFirst Foundation v7.1) in 32-bit mode will perform an in-place migration to use the new encryption library.
 Any subsequent upgrade to the app in 32 or 64-bit mode will retain the data.

 ## MobileFirst 8.0 apps